MESH-Research/Pilcrow/docs/contributing/README.md

 ### Creating a Preview Deployment

-To create a preview environment, add the `pr-preview` label to a pull request in the CCR GitHub repository that meets the following criteria:
+To create a preview environment, add the `pr-preview` label to a pull request in the Pilcrow GitHub repository that meets the following criteria:

 - Must be open (not closed, not merged)
 - Must be targeted to either `master` or `development` branches
-- Must be a branch on the CCR repo (forks aren't allowed).
+- Must be a branch on the Pilcrow repo (forks aren't allowed).
 - CI/CD checks must be passing (`CCR-Droid` will wait until checks fail or pass)

 If the pull request does not meet the above rules, `CCR-Droid` will comment on the pull request and remove the `pr-preview` label.
 If the pull request meets the criteria, `CCR-Droid` will request the deployment for you.